 We had been friends for a long time, so she knew I wasn’t flirting with her — I explained my mistake and we laughed it off.
 It turned out that the world didn’t end, and to this day we are still good friends.

 In each one of these cases, the person I was speaking to was well aware of the fact that I was still a learner, knew I didn’t mean what it sounded like, and were smart enough to see from the context what I actually meant.
-Rather than scold me for my “unforgiveable” mistake, they smiled and thought that it’s great that I’m trying, in many cases congratulating me for my effort.
+Rather than scold me for my “unforgiveable” mistake, they smiled and thought it was great that I was trying, in many cases congratulating me for my effort.

 So don’t worry about being perfect in a new language.
 You don’t need a lot of time or even a lot of skill to pick up the language of your next destination.
 You just need a plan.
-Make your study time all about you, and remember not to get bogged down in irrelevant words, phrases and grammar that you won’t need.
+Make your study time all about you, and remember not to get bogged down in irrelevant words, phrases, and grammar you won’t need.

-While many people think that learning a language can only be a challenge that requires years of time, I hope that you’ve seen in this article that you can absolutely get to a stage of having something very useful for your trip, in a really short time.
-You just need to be very specific in what you are aiming for, learn words and phrases that are relevant to you and what you are likely to say, and definitely don’t try to absorb the entire language.
+While many people think that learning a language can only be a challenge that requires years of time, I hope you’ve seen in this article that you can absolutely get to a stage of having something very useful for your trip in a really short time.
+You just need to be very specific in what you’re aiming for, learn words and phrases that are relevant to you and what you’re likely to say, and not try to absorb the entire language.

 Finally, you don’t need to arrive to see if you are ready.
-It’s better to get online and talk to someone today, to clear up all your final problems and questions so that you arrive ready to use what you know confidently.
+It’s better to get online and talk to someone today to clear up all your final problems and questions so that you arrive ready to confidently use what you know.